GoogleCloudPlatform/cluster-toolkit/README.md

     end
 ```

-1. **GCP-provided Blueprint Examples** – A set of vetted reference blueprints
+1. **Provided Blueprint Examples** – A set of vetted reference blueprints can be
-   can be found in the examples directory.
-These can be used to create a
+   found in the ./examples and ./community/examples directories.
+These can be
-   predefined deployment for a cluster or as a starting point for creating a
+   used to create a predefined deployment for a cluster or as a starting point
-   custom deployment.
+   for creating a custom deployment.
 2. **HPC Blueprint** – The primary interface to the HPC Toolkit is an HPC
    Blueprint file.
 This is a YAML file that defines which modules to use and how
    to customize them.
-3. **gHPC Engine** – The gHPC engine converts the blueprint file into a
-   self-contained deployment directory.
-4. **HPC Modules** – The building blocks of a deployment directory are the
+3. **HPC Modules** – The building blocks of a deployment directory are the
    modules.
 Modules can be found in the ./modules and community/modules
    directories.
 They are composed of terraform, packer and/or script files that
    meet the expectations of the gHPC engine.
+4. **gHPC Engine** – The gHPC engine converts the blueprint file into a
+   self-contained deployment directory.
 5. **Deployment Directory** – A self-contained directory that can be used to
    deploy a cluster onto Google Cloud.
 This is the output of the gHPC engine.
 6. **HPC environment on GCP** – After deployment, an HPC environment will be